timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 #ADHD anchor Time-Blindness-Printable Public Domain
 # neurodiversity time friendly tool.

-A printable visual tool for people with time blindness.
+This helps people who lose track of time or have trouble feeling how time passes A printable visual tool for people with time blindness.
 Timeblindness is hard . for this you do not need all the tools at once. for timeblidness some time is easy some time is hard